 Have you ever wondered why some people have knee-jerk reactions while others chill and think before they act?
-Do you get overwhelmed by too many demands with too little time?
-One of the best remedies for stress is being resilient.
-Resiliency is a critical attribute of emotional intelligence, one many overlook, yet one that is like the automatic gear shift in a car.
-It helps you shift quickly and stay calm when faced with the unexpected.
+Do you get stressed and overwhelmed by too many demands with too little time?
+Or emotionally deflated for days when receiving disappointing news?

 The floor was covered with an inch of water, and it was rapidly seeping into the dining room carpet.
 I ran down the basement to grab old towels to soak up the water—and was greeted with the horror of another flood, water gushing from above and multiple boxes dripping water from the shelves.

 What Is Resilience?

 Emotional resiliency is a quality that allows us to greet new circumstances, no matter how difficult, with grace and courage.